Your Human Worth

 • Early drafts of key ideas, before they are finalized.

-• Updates about the future book and any small gatherings or experiments around it.
+• Updates about the book and any small experiments around it.

 No pressure, no weekly noise.
-Just thoughtful contact from time to time.
+Just thoughtful contact.

 Leave your email and stay in the loop

 One list, shared across all future work on Your Human Worth.
-Unsubscribe anytime with a single click.
+Unsubscribe anytime.